-There are many benefits to mulching.
-For starters, it helps the soil retain water, helps keep weeds from growing and insulates plant roots in both summer and winter while protecting from the elements.
-A key benefit to adding mulch to a garden bed is that it reduces the amount of work needed to maintain the bed, but while adding mulch means less weeding and other maintenance, it does require some work to keep it healthy and fresh year-round.
+- Adding mulch reduces the amount of work needed to maintain the bed, but while adding mulch means less weeding and other maintenance, it does require some work to keep it healthy and fresh year-round.

 While adding mulch is one of the best things you can do for your garden bed, how much you add is important.
 Like with most things in life, there can be too much of a good thing.
 If no mulch is bad, too much can be just as bad.
-Spreading too much mulch can basically strangle the plants by suffocating the roots and trapping heat in the soil, causing it to overheat on hot, sunny days.
+Spreading too much mulch can basically strangle the plants by suffocating the roots.
 It can also retain excess moisture and attract insects.

-According to Old House Online, piling or mounding mulch around trunks or woody stems can result in rot and decay.
-The excess moisture can also lead to disease, which will damage plants.
+Piling or mounding mulch around trunks or woody stems can result in rot and decay.
+The excess moisture promotes disease, which will damage plants.
 For a healthy garden bed, you should spread a layer of approximately 3 inches of mulch, keeping the mulch a few inches away from the bases of plants and trees.
 Use 2 to 4 inches as a safe zone.
 Anything over 4 inches can result in an unhealthy environment where too much moisture is retained.

-Twice a year during the spring and fall, you can mix and turn your mulch by raking the beds or using your hands.
+Refresh your garden bed mulch twice a year during the spring and fall by mixing and turning your mulch using a rake or your own hands.
 This will freshen it up and prevent the mulch from compacting on the soil.
 It will also allow you to pull away any mulch that has moved or shifted to the base or stems of plants.
 Organic mulch such as wood chips, shredded bark and straw will decompose over time.

 One other reason to refresh your garden bed mulch is mainly cosmetic — it helps your garden appear fresher and more vibrant.
 All mulch will fade over time due to exposure to sunlight and the elements, and while nondyed mulch will fade much quicker than dyed mulch, it will all eventually fade to a bland, often grayish color.
 Adding a thin layer of an inch or less on top will help cover up the faded mulch.
 If the existing mulch is old and rotting, you can remove some or all of it and replace it with fresh mulch.
 Either way, be sure to keep the total amount of mulch under 4 inches to avoid suffocating your plants.